ahmedrizwan/ChronometerPersist/README.md

 isRunning();
 isPaused();

-//State recovery: call this in onResume() and chronometer will recover state resumeState();
+//State recovery: call this in onResume() resumeState();
 ```